apify/apify-docs/content/academy/web_scraping_for_beginners/data_extraction/project_setup.md

 ---
 title: Project setup
 description: Create a new project with NPM and Node.js.
-Install necessary libraries, and test that everything works before starting the next modules.
+Install necessary libraries, and test that everything works before starting the next lesson.
 menuWeight: 5
 paths:
     - web-scraping-for-beginners/data-extraction/project-setup